Analog-Labs/chain-connectors/chains/ethereum/server/README.md

 `storage`: This call type can be used to fetch storage from given contract provided the position of storage.

 `storage_proof`: It returns proof of a value stored in contract storage at a given position.

+`transaction_receipt`: This call type can be used to fetch transaction receipt of specified transaction.